Community Ratings

 What sources do you analyze?

 We analyze public discussions from subreddits including r/CharacterAI, r/replika, r/aigirlfriend, r/ChatGPT, r/ChatbotRefugees, and platform-specific communities.
 For YouTube, we analyze review videos with 1,000+ views, including video transcripts and top comments.
+For Google Play, we collect user reviews from the past 6 months, prioritizing those with the most helpful votes.

 Can community scores be manipulated?